FilippoBurresi/FWBD_Tendering/README.md

 For example, without this role-based system and threshold for the bids, one main problem we could have incurred is that some malicious users could have started to send a very large amount of bids.
 The cost of some functions in our smart contract, especially compute_scores and assign_winner which rely on a for loop whose length depends on the number of participants,  would have rocketed, causing consequently an unsustainable economical burden for the PA, creator of the tender.
 Since in our contract the Public Administration has to authorize each firm prior to the bidding phase and those authorized firm can only bid once, the aforementioned risk has been avoided.

+Another security issue was how to deliver the confidential data of a bid without any risk of revealing those date before the deadline.
+We decided to create 2 deadline windows, one for the hash and one with the actual data.
+Since there are many SHA-3 libraries online we had to create an unencrypted message difficult to crack, we decided to separate each of our sensibile data (price, time, environment) with 10 random characters (including special characters) and then create a single string to hash (for example if the data [price, time, environment] are= [1000,50,4] the unencrypted message to hash will be "**1000**!#28fjrc5@**50**!#28fjrc5@**4**!#28fjrc5@").
+This turned out to be a good solution not only for security reasons but also to avoid complicate structures (lists, tuples,dictionaries) to hash.
+After the submission of the hash is txt file is created **ONLY IN THE LOCAL MACHINE** with the tender id, the unencrypted message and the separator.
+Before the second deadline the company has to deliver the txt file that will be elaborated firstly by the python code (output=tender_id, unencrypted message, separator) and then by the smart contract that will check if the hashes match and will split the unencrypted message in the sensitive data (price,time,environment).
+Doing so, it's impossible even for the PA to know the bid details before the hash deadline that is mandatory for every firm.
+It is also really difficult to crack the hash with brute force since the 10 characters separator is different for every bid of every tender and it is sent to the blockchain only after the hash deadline.

 We have also assured that each rule is respected by inserting various ```require()``` that prevent, for example, any offer beyond the deadline from being considered and evaluated  or, yet, any bidder from modifying its own project once sent.
 Moreover, we have also taken security measures on the numerical side: indeed we avoid overflows by making use of the ```SafeMath``` library.